 Our Team

-Zulya Kamalova (she/her) is an ARIA award winning and highly respected artist, producer and communicator.
-She has rich experiences covering many areas – from art creation, direction and production to promotion, management, and administration.
+Zulya Kamalova (8 August 1969 – 18 September 2024) was an ARIA award winning and highly respected artist, producer and communicator.
+She had rich experiences covering many areas – from art creation, direction and production to promotion, management, and administration.
 Over her career she has made much multifaceted and critically acclaimed work.
 Hailing from Tatarstan in central Russia, she is known for her original music inspired by her Tatar and Australian identity and has led numerous inter-disciplinary creative projects.
 A “Distinguished Artist of Tatarstan”, Zulya has produced ten albums to date solo and with The Children of the Underground and has toured internationally.
 Zulya’s music has been featured on compilation albums released by Putumayo (USA); BBC Radio (UK); ABC Classics’ and many others.

 Therese Virtue OAM